 Coverage expansion was supported by a substantial increase in public spending on health, much of which was channeled to inpatient care.
 As a result, many more people were able to use health services, reducing unmet need and leading to a major improvement in access to health care, particularly to inpatient care (HUES, 2014; 2017).

-However, coverage of outpatient medicines was not extended to all those who were newly covered; the number of outpatient medicines in the publicly financed benefits package was low – around 50 – with a very tight ceiling on the overall amount the state pays per person (GEL 50 a year – €20 – for most people); there was no regulation of medicine prices; and user charges for diagnostic tests and elective treatment in hospitals were relatively high for many newly covered people (Richardson & Berdzuli, 2017).
-Owing to exposure to out-of-pocket payments for covered services, the share of households paying out of pocket rose from 72% in 2011 to 79% in 2015 (Goginashvili & Nadareishvili, in press).
+However, coverage of outpatient medicines was not extended to all those who were newly covered; the number of outpatient medicines in the publicly financed benefits package was low – around 50 – with a very tight ceiling on the overall amount the state pays per person (GEL 50 a year – €20 – for most people); there was no regulation of medicine prices; and user charges for diagnostic tests and t in hospitals were relatively high for many newly covered people (Richardson & Berdzuli, 2017).
+Owing to exposure to out-of-pocket payments for covered services, the share of households paying out of pocket decrease from 72% in 2011 to 57% in 2015 (WHO.
+Global Health Expenditure Database).

-Fig. 32 shows how the incidence of catastrophic health spending fell in 2012 and 2013 but rose in 2014 and 2015 (Goginashvili & Nadareishvili, in press).
 Among households with catastrophic health spending, the composition of out-of-pocket payments shifted away from inpatient care to medicines.
-The average amount spent on inpatient care also fell, while the amount spent on medicines increased (Fig. 33).
+The average amount spent on inpatient care also fell, while the amount spent on outpatient medicines increased (Fig. 32).

 In 2017, the highest earners (around 1.2% of the population) were explicitly excluded from publicly financed coverage and expected (but not required) to purchase VHI (Richardson & Berdzuli, 2017).
 Savings generated by no longer covering this group are intended to be used to expand coverage of outpatient medicines for poor households, but the impact of these policy changes on financial protection have not yet been assessed.

 Fig. 32.
-Change in the incidence of catastrophic health spending in Georgia

-Source: Goginashvili & Nadareishvili (in press).

-Fig. 33.
 Change in the average amount spent by health service among households with catastrophic health spending in Georgia

 Source: Goginashvili & Nadareishvili (in press).